UnluckyLuke/BlockUnderRadarJunk/README.md

 So, that's what you'll find in this list...
 Bad stuff the big block lists missed, junk that went under the radar. ;)

-I mostly surf on English and Swedish websites but even if you never surf on Swedish sites this list will still be useful for you!
-If your adblocker or any kind of blocker that you're using can handle more than one filter, use that feature!
-Just remember that some filters might cause problems with some websites that you visit because they block something the website needs to work properly.

 #### URL to the filter list in txt format
 Add this filter URL to uBlock, AdBlock or other compatible blockers: https://raw.githubusercontent.com/UnluckyLuke/BlockUnderRadarJunk/master/blockunderradarjunk-list.txt